raceychan/lihil/README.md

 uv run python -m myproject.app --server.port=8080
 ```

-This provides you the advantage to override configuration using command line arguments.
+This allows you to override configurations using command-line arguments.

+If your app is deployed in a containerized environment, such as Kubernetes, providing secrets this way is usually safer than storing them in files.

 ### serve with uvicorn